 If for some reason you cannot appear in person, you can certify a dilosi (statement of facts) at a police station or KEP that assigns a representative to register and sign for you.
 See, “How to certify a dilosi in Greece.”

-Existing users: Everyone who had a prepaid Greek SIM card/phone number before November 8, 2009 is an ‘existing’ user and needed to register by July 30, 2010.
+Past users: Everyone who had a prepaid Greek SIM card/phone number before November 8, 2009 is a ‘past’ user and needed to register by July 30, 2010, or had calls, sms and MMS barred.

-All Greek SIM cards not registered by the deadline were barred from receiving and making calls, sms and MMS at midnight July 30, 2010.
-However, all three cell phone providers agreed to keep unregistered phone numbers in their database until midnight January 30, 2011 before disconnecting them permanently and making them available to other users, so you may register your number to restore service.
+All three cell phone providers kept unregistered phone numbers in their database until midnight January 30, 2011 before disconnecting them permanently and making them available to other users.
+If you did not reclaim your number by January 2011, you may inquire about reactivating but it likely belongs to someone else and your credits were erased.

 2. Second, find your cell/mobile phone provider and follow the instructions.